 Nuclear-powered aircraft carrier deactivations may come as close as it gets to guaranteed future defense contracts.
 The U.S. Navy cannot simply park a nuclear reactor-equipped carrier somewhere.
 “You have to do the inactivations,” says Chris Miner, vice president for in-service aircraft carrier programs at Huntington Ingalls Industries’ Newport News Shipbuilding unit.
 At some point, though, all nuclear-powered carriers will have to be inactivated, Milner says, representing a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Carrier's End Marks New Business For Shipyard".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Carrier's End Marks New Business For Shipyard".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.